tinbeast/goonstation-2016/maps/_Map Submission Guidelines.md

 - A **correctly linked** up syndicate listening post (i.e. nuclear operatives should be able to teleport there), and the airlocks should absolutely be correctly configured.

+- A **Correctly placed** landmark for the Map at 1,1.

+- **Windows** should be placed using the `obj/wingrille_spawn` spawners.

+- **Drains**, the path is `/obj/machinery/drainage`.
+It won't actually drain anything, but it'll convert into one that does.

 ####  Turf Replacements

 Goonstation now primarily uses pathed floors instead of instanced versions of `/turf/simulated/floor`.
 For example, `/turf/simulated/floor/red/corner` is a tile that is grey with red corners in the cardinal directions for its direction states.
 Because of this change, maps should be primarily made from scratch and not from copied parts of old maps.
 It is possible to convert old maps,

 - All of `/turf/simulated/floor/grid` must be changed to `/turf/simulated/floor/circuit`

-- All of `/turf/simulated/floor/plating/airless/catwalk` must be changed to `/turf/simulated/floor/airless/catwalk`
+- All of `/turf/simulated/floor/plating/airless/catwalk` must be changed to `/turf/simulated/floor/airless/plating/catwalk`

 - All maps must **not use** instanced floors for the majority of their turfs.